ethereum/ethereum-org-website/src/content/community/research/index.md

 ## Sources of Funding

 You can get involved with Ethereum research and get paid for it!
-For example, the Ethereum Foundation recently ran an [Academic Grants](/community/grants/academic-grants-round/) funding round.
-Information on active and upcoming funding opportunities can be found on the [grants page](community/grants/).
+For example, the [Ethereum Foundation](/foundation/) recently ran an [Academic Grants](/community/grants/academic-grants-round/) funding round.
+Information on active and upcoming funding opportunities can be found on the [Ethereum grants page](/community/grants/).